Ivanclj/Smile/README.md

 	 At this stage, The full model would be constructed and generate desired output to pass all success metrics.
 		 - story 1: Model Initialization
 			 - Random split datasets into 80% training and 20% testing
-			 - Try various classification model such as Logistic Regression, Random Forest, XGBoost, Neural Nets and Support Vector Machine to predict H1B application outcome
+			 - Try various classification model such as Logistic Regression, Random Forest, XGBoost, Neural Nets and Support Vector Machine
 			 - Model will be implemented using Scikit-Learn and Keras

 		 - story 2: Model Tunning